Producers, refiners see prolonged shutdown from Canadian wildfire

 "We are going to see this impacting flows, not necessarily right away, but over the next few weeks," said Matt Smith, who tracks crude cargoes for New York-based Clipper Data.
 "An outage of this volume is going to have a supportive influence on the market."

-(Additional reporting by Allison Martell in Toronto; Editing by Jeffrey Benkoe and Alan Crosby)
+(Additional reporting by Allison Martell in Toronto; Editing by Peter Cooney and Jeffrey Benkoe)